cell-5/one-click-hugo-cms/site/content/post/works-for-me.md

 ### Looking back to move forward

-So I want to introduce you to the **Cell 5: It Works For Me** series for now in blog post format.
+So I want to introduce you to the **Cell 5: It Works For Me** series.
+We admit this is a selfish exercise.
+We think it can help inspire some aspects of our strategy into 2020, and we are also hoping it starts to get us some brand awarness.

-*The idea is to consolidate lessons learnt and recommendations across each each dimension of our business.
-It is selfish, because we think it can help inspire some aspects of our strategy, but it would be great if it also helps someone else navigating similar waters to ourselves.*
+If it is also contributes anything to anyone else - sweet.

 ![image](/img/worksforme.png)